 8. Dark and Handsome

-Show off your dark bold hair color with an attention grabbing style, for instance the military haircut.
+Show off your dark bold hair color with an attention-grabbing style.

 9. Fade + Beard

 Nail two trends at the same time by pairing your military cut with an on-trend beard.

 The key to a classic military cut is keeping the style closely cropped, in other words, keep it clean.